 AEMO and AEMC each published a first interim report in July 2014.
-The AEMC intends to publish its next report in February 2015.
+AEMO published a draft report in December 2015 and received five submissions.
+The AEMC published its draft report on 12 March 2015.

 AEMO has considered in detail the integration of access settlement algebra into the existing NEM settlements, and developed a realistic model of access settlement operating directly on the NEM's existing data structures.
-Constructing this model revealed many intricate design matters, and AEMO and the AEMC collaborated to resolve these through design modifications.
+Constructing this model revealed many intricate design matters, and AEMO and the AEMC collaborated to address these through design modifications.
 These modifications are listed in Appendix A.